rlopezlara/InClassExercise/README.md

 <h1>Introduction To Ionic Framework:</h1><br/>
-Ionic is an open-source UI toolkit for building performant, high-quality mobile apps using web technologies — HTML, CSS, and JavaScript — with integrations for popular frameworks like Angular, React, and Vue. <br/> More explanation about Ionic in this YouTube video (7.24 minutes)here <a href="https://www.youtube.com/watch?v=PLM9coCCIRY" target="_blank">Here</a>
+Ionic is an open-source UI toolkit for building performant, high-quality mobile apps using web technologies — HTML, CSS, and JavaScript — with integrations for popular frameworks like Angular, React, and Vue. <br/> More explanation about Ionic in this YouTube video (7.24 minutes)<a href="https://www.youtube.com/watch?v=PLM9coCCIRY" target="_blank">Here</a>

 <h2>About the Demo Application:</h2><br/>